nicolerestrup/quiz/README.md

 ## A simple music quiz app

-This quiz was made by me as a project when doing the full stack javaScript bootcamp for </salt> 2020.
+This quiz was made by me as a project when doing the full stack javaScript bootcamp for School of Applied Technology 2020.

 ### Technices used